metabin/metabin/README.md

 - **Community developed meta-schemas**

 Stored in .meta files metadata must be standartized, so it can be properly displayed by apps.
 It can be achived with a special `!schema` key, placed in a `.meta` file (for ex `"!shema": "music-album:v1"`).

-The goal is to create a self-sufficient data sharing platform for next-generation distributed apps, where decentralization does not harm user experience and functionality.

 # License
 MIT